sven-hash/docs/docs/nym-simple-websocket-tutorial.md

 Go to [Nym's releases page](https://github.com/nymtech/nym/releases), find the latest Binaries release , expand the ▶ Assets section and click on the ❒ `nym-client` option.

 Once we have this up and running, we can get to the real nitty gritty of connecting and executing of our websocket functionality.
 Make sure you place the `nym-client` in the 'Simple Mixnet Websocket' folder also known as the project 'root' folder.
+However. this can be put in any folder on your computer and it will still work with the following instruction!

 :::note
     Our Folder Structure (so far)

-    Simple Mixnet Websocket Project/
+    Simple Service Provider Tutorial/
     ├─ User Client/
     │  ├─ src/
     │  │  ├─ index.html